 - a.
 A student will be suspended if at the end of any term, while on academic probation, the cumulative GPA falls below the minimum specified in the table above, and the term GPA falls below 2.00. - b.
 A first suspension will be for one semester.
 (See readmission procedures below.) - c.
 A second suspension shall be for two academic semesters. - d.
-A third or subsequent suspension shall result in the student's being academically dismissed from the institution for a minimum period of five years. - e.
-Should another institution permit a student on suspension from Valdosta State University to enroll, work taken at that institution during any period of suspension shall not be counted as degree credit at Valdosta State University unless prior approval was obtained from the student's Dean at Valdosta State University. - f.
+A third or subsequent suspension shall result in the student's being academically dismissed from the institution for a minimum period of five years. - A student while on suspension shall not be granted transient permission to attend another institution unless prior approval is obtained from the student's Dean at Valdosta State University. - f.
 Only fall and spring semesters count as "sit out" semesters.
 (See III b, c, above.)